top of page

 The Viridor landfill site at Calne generates a gas supply of 2500 m3/hr which supplies 4 x Jenbacher 320 engines generating 4MW of electrical power (enough to power 7700 homes).
 Gas supplied to the engines is cleaned by passing it through a chiller to remove water, then a series of 3 carbon filters which remove siloxane and other contaminants.
 Siloxanes are a class of organic chemicals containing silicon, which burn in the engines, producing silica, in effect sand, which is highly damaging to engines and results in major, frequent engine damage and hence overhauls.

-STS approached Tim Evans, Process Engineer for Viridor to discuss the implementation of a continuous online monitor to supply hourly data on the concentration of total siloxanes leaving the carbon filters.
+STS approached Tim Evans, Process Engineer for Viridor to discuss the implementation of a continuous online monitor to supply

 The Siloxane Monitor is designed to quantify siloxanes in biogas using NDIR (non dispersive infrared) technology, this technique uses an optical system to measure individual gases in the presence of others.
 Many chemicals absorb IR light, and the wavelength at which they do is characteristic of the chemical.
 D series siloxanes absorb IR, so the instrument has an optical filter which passes this light and rejects everything else.
 The instrument is thus specific for these chemicals.
+Within the instrument, an IR emitting source passes through the filter, then down the gas cell, to a solid state detector which measures IR signal.
+The sample flows through the gas cell and the system makes a continuous reading.
+The system is very robust and sensitive– the standard detection limit for the SM is 1 mg/m3.
+The trial results show that the instrument could measure siloxane loads down to acceptable levels and also that it would rapidly identify the increasing contamination from a saturating filter.

 Rise in Siloxane Levels before filter change